 - 1.57.1.
-The ITTF Council shall meet at the place and date decided during the last ITTF Council meeting and in exceptional circumstances or if not decided during the last ITTF Council meeting, at such place and date as the Executive Board may determine. - 1.57.2.
+The ITTF Council shall generally meet during the ITTF Summit, after and proximate to the last competition day of the WTTC Finals, and in exceptional circumstances, at such place and date as the Executive Board may determine. - 1.57.2.
 The ITTF Council shall otherwise conduct its business by correspondence (including through electronic or online means). - 1.57.3.
 Any ITTF Council meeting may be convened remotely (wholly or partly) if considered appropriate.